Buying Marijuana Seeds in Australia 20192019 Laws on Using, Possessing, Growing, and Buying Cannabis Seeds in Australia.

 Australian Legislation on Growing Cannabis

 Regarding the penalties for cannabis laws, they differ by state and territory.
-In South Australia (SA) is the most relaxed state when it comes to decriminalization of marijuana, as they were the first to institute those laws back in 1987.
+South Australia (SA) is the most relaxed state when it comes to decriminalization of marijuana, as they were the first to institute those laws back in 1987.
 In South Australia, buying cannabis seeds and growing one non-hydroponic plant will result in a fine of $50-$150 with a 60-day period of payment.

 Australian Capital Territory (ACT) is also pretty lenient when it comes to possession of marijuana.
 While ACT has decriminalized minor pot offenses, there are still penalties for possessing small amounts of marijuana, which will be relevant until the law change in the beginning of the new year.
-If you are found with two non-hydroponic plants in Northern Territory, you’ll face a $200 fine with a 28-day payment period, while the fine would only be $100 and a 60-day payment period for the exact same offense in the Australian Capital Territory (ACT).
-While ACT has decriminalized minor pot offenses there are still penalties for possessing small amounts of marijuana.
-Because the laws vary so much as you move through the various Australian states and territories, it’s a good idea to do a bit of research and understand what sort of fines you can be subjected to or potential repercussions you could be facing if you find cannabis seeds for sale, in an Australian seed bank or online, and decide to do a bit of recreational gardening in Australia.
+If you are found with two non-hydroponic plants in Northern Territory, you’ll face a $200 fine with a 28-day payment period, while the fine would only be $100 and a 60-day payment period for the exact same offense in the ACT.
+There is also the option to opt out of the fine, and instead, Aussie’s can attend a “drug assessment and treatment program”.
+Since the laws vary so much as you move through the various Australian states and territories, it’s a good idea to do a bit of research and understand what sort of fines you can be subjected to or potential repercussions you could be facing if you find cannabis seeds for sale, in an Australian seed bank or online, and decide to do a bit of recreational gardening in Australia.

 Legal Guide: Buying Cannabis Seeds in Australia in 2019

-Whether you’re an Australian resident or simply a traveler to the country, cannabis for recreational use is still illegal today.
-But you can buy cannabis seeds in Australia online, provided you choose a reputable source.
+Whether you’re an Australian resident or simply a traveler to the country, cannabis for recreational use is, on a federal level, still illegal today.
+However, you can buy cannabis seeds in Australia online, provided you choose a reputable source.
 Here are our top choices:

 MSNL Seedbank – The high quality of the cannabis seeds in Australia you purchase from MSNL Seedbank makes it one of the best around.
 Based in London, United Kingdom, marijuana-seeds.nl is known for reliably delivering juicy strains at low prices because they buy in bulk directly from Dutch producers.
 They pass the savings onto you!
 MSNL accepts Bitcoin (including other crypto-currencies), debit/credit cards, bank transfers, cash, and money orders as payment.